Cost of living rises at fastest pace for 30 years

 - Published

-The cost of living rose at almost its fastest pace in 30 years in the year to December, official figures show.
+The cost of living rose at its fastest pace in nearly 30 years in the year to December, official figures show.

-The UK's Consumer Prices Index measure of inflation rose to 5.4% from 5.1% in November, the Office for National Statistics (ONS), said.
+The UK's Consumer Prices Index measure of inflation rose to 5.4% from 5.1% in November, the Office for National Statistics (ONS) said.

 The last time inflation was higher was in March 1992, when it was 7.1%.

-The rising cost of petrol and second-hand cars contributed to December's increase, as did household costs, especially gas and electricity bills.
+The rising price of food and non-alcoholic drinks contributed to December's increase, as did household costs, especially energy bills.

-This followed the increase in the cap on energy prices, which changed on 1 October last year.
+Increases in prices of furniture and clothing also contributed to the rise in the cost of living.

-Food and non-alcoholic drinks, furniture and household goods all went up in price as well.
+"These large rises were slightly offset by petrol prices, which despite being at record levels were stable this month, but rose this time last year," ONS chief economist Grant Fitzner said.

 Paul Johnson, director at the Institute for Fiscal Studies think tank, said people on low incomes would be particularly hard hit by the rises.

-"Everyone, particularly those on modest incomes has had a long period of wages not really growing any faster than prices over the last decade so another increase at this point is going to be particularly painful," he told the BBC.
+"Everyone, particularly those on modest incomes, has had a long period of wages not really growing any faster than prices over the last decade, so another increase at this point is going to be particularly painful," he told the BBC.

 The rate continues to be well above the Bank of England's 2% inflation target.